lovasoa/dezoomify-extension/README.md

  - for Firefox, see [dezoomify on **Mozilla Addons**](https://addons.mozilla.org/en-US/firefox/addon/dezoomify/)
  - for Chrome, see [dezoomify on the **Chrome Web Store**](https://chrome.google.com/webstore/detail/dezoomify/iapjjopjejpelnfdonefbffahmcndfbm)

+You can also [download the extension](https://github.com/lovasoa/dezoomify-extension/releases) and install it manually in developer mode.

 ## How does it work ?

 When you click on the addon's icon (the magnifying glass), it reloads the current page while intercepting all network requests that match a certain pattern.

-When request to what looks like a zoomable image is found, it shows a little badge in your address bar, which you can click to download the image with dezoomify.
+When a request to what looks like a zoomable image is found, it shows a little badge in your address bar, which you can click to download the image with dezoomify.